juju/docs/src/en/clouds-lxd-resources.md

 ## LXD clustering

-LXD clustering (v.3 and greater) allows for distributed computing to the extent that Juju units end up on different cluster nodes (LXD hosts) by default.
+LXD clustering (lxd `v.3` and greater) allows for distributed computing to the extent that Juju units end up on different cluster nodes (LXD hosts) by default.
 It also offers high availability so that the cluster remains functional as long as more than half of the nodes are up.
 A downed node will lead to its hosted containers becoming unavailable.

-The following caveats apply:

- - The controller must be created locally to a cluster node.
-This will no longer be the case starting with v.2.5 of Juju.
+In terms of adding a LXD cloud, Juju is indifferent as to whether it is clustered or not.
+Juju connects to a single LXD host and, when prompted for connection information, you will need to decide which host that is.
+It should be noted that if this host becomes unavailable Juju will lose connection to the entire cluster.

+!!!
+Important:
- - Each cluster node must have a network bridge that is connected to LXD.
+    Each cluster node must have a network bridge that is connected to LXD.
 This is to allow the containers to communicate with the controller.

-Clustering is configured by running `sudo lxd init` on each LXD host (a minimum of three is recommended).
+Clustering is configured by running `lxd init` on each LXD host (a minimum of three is recommended).
 The first host that does so will *initialise* the cluster and any subsequent node will *join* the cluster.
+When joining, `sudo` is required.

-Once the cluster is set up a controller can be created, as normal, on any of the cluster nodes (e.g. `juju bootstrap localhost lxd-cluster`).
+Once the cluster is set up a controller can be created and will end up randomly on one of the nodes.
+See
+[Deploying to specific machines][deploying-to-specific-machines] for how to target specific nodes.

 In `v.2.5` specific cluster nodes can be targeted with the commands `bootstrap`, `deploy`, and `add-unit`.
 See